 Instructor/Consultant – HALT & HASS + Workshop – Mastering HALT & HASS

-Aldo Fucinari has 35 years’ experience in design validation testing, electrical engineering and environmental testing and holds a BSCE degree in Computer Engineering.
+Aldo Fucinari has 39 years’ experience in design validation testing, electrical engineering and environmental testing and holds a BSCE degree in Computer Engineering.
 He has worked in various fields of engineering including reliability, verification and validation, process control, quality assurance, systems engineering, hardware, software and product development.
 He is currently senior consultant for RapidDiscoverySystems.com environmental testing consultants and is partnered with Hobbs Engineering and Quality Testing Services to provide end to end HALT, HASS and specialized environmental testing solutions.
-Now as an independent environmental reliability testing consultant he is involved with world-class companies in bio-medical, computer, defense and automotive products.
+Now as an independent environmental reliability-testing consultant, he is involved with world-class companies in bio-medical, computer, consumer and automotive products.
 Currently he is doing reliability-engineering related work with ophthalmic measurement and surgical devices.

 At Seagate Aldo was part of the initial deployment of Seagate’s Design for Six Sigma program where he received certification as a Master Black Belt in DFSS and a Black Belt in Six Sigma process and transactional process.

 Aldo has long-term experience with suppliers that are equipped to do full HASS and HASA testing.
 He is also a leading adopter of lean product development methods and design for manufacturability.
 He is a senior member of ASQ and a member of the Lean Product and Process Development Exchange.

 Instructor/Consultant: Shock & Vibration Test , Design & Design Assurance – Design for Reliability and Quality

 Author: Design for Reliability Thermodynamic Degradation Science – Physics of Failure, Accelerated Testing, Fatigue and Reliability Applications.